 The “crotch grab” may be seen as the birth of Venus, some kind of contemporary Neptune, or another deity because now we worship celebrities as contemporary deities.

-The artwork will be available to see in July in the portrait section of the Uffizi Gallery – in the so-called Vasari Corridor named after its Renaissance constructor Giorgio Vasari.
+The artwork is available to be seen since July 2021 in the portrait section of the Uffizi Gallery – in the so-called Vasari Corridor named after its Renaissance constructor Giorgio Vasari.
 The Corridor, which has been inaccessible for a long time, contains a collection of multiple artist’s self-portraits continually acquired by the Medici family.
 This long tradition has never ceased, and to the present day, the museum has gathered more than 100 self-portraits of contemporary artists, such as Michelangelo Pistoletto, Yayoi Kusama, Francesca Woodman, Antony Gormley, Neo Rauch, and many others.

 Banksy already created the path to push street art in a certain direction but the inclusion of Endless’ work into the gallery with a strong historic statement represents a culmination of a decade in which street art has gained more respect.
 Even though Endless continues to express his ideas on the streets, by enlarging the Medici collection, his artwork will remain in the hall of fame among other masterpieces, and so, his work and artistic legacy will be endless…

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.